Review of: Katlijne Van der Stighelen (ed.), Michaelina Wautier, 1604-1689: Glorifying a forgotten talent, Kontich [BAI Publishers] 2018

 Van der Stighelen traces the career path of the painter, who – together with her younger brother Charles (1609-1703) – found her way to the court in Brussels.
 She initially lived with him when she came to Brussels in 1642 and it is likely that they ran a workshop together.
 The sources used for the reconstruction of her career are not only quoted but also partly depicted.
 In the, just as lively second chapter, Van der Stighelen relates the story of Wautier's early fame, and disgraceful oblivion already hinted at, and shows how an engraved portrait contributed to the spread of her fame and promoted her career.
 In the third chapter Francesca del Torre Scheuch and Gerlinde Gruber dedicate themselves to the kunstkammer of Leopold Wilhelm, in which the paintings of Michaelina Wautiers, today in Vienna, once had their place.
 The noble surrounding offered by this famous art collection once again illustrates the great recognition the painter received during her lifetime, although the exact location of her paintings is unfortunately unknown.
 In the fourth chapter, Jahel Sanzalazar addresses the question of what influence other artists had on the careers of Michaelina and Charles Wautier, who, thanks to the mediation of David Teniers, for example, was given the opportunity to paint Leopold Wilhelm's portrait.
 Sanzalazar also looks at the stylistic influences of other artists who have found expression in Michaelina Wautier's work.
 She had obviously studied paintings by Philippe de Champaigne (1602-1674), who combined Rubens' style with the technique of Theodoor van Loon (1581/82-1649).
 Michaelina and her brother also seem to have studied pictures by Jusepe de Ribera (1591-1652).
 In the fifth chapter, Van der Stighelen explores the flexibility of early modern female artists who had to find their place and assert themselves in a consistently misogynous society.
 In the sixth chapter, Martha Howell shows the role women played in the early modern European art market, and how the patriarchal attitude of art historical research wrongly ignored the significance of women for art and this art market.
 In the seventh chapter Martine van Elk looks at women in the early modern public sphere and shows that the sources, when thoroughly read, show a different picture of early modern women's lives that are all too often described as completely unfree.
 Van der Stighelen uses the eighth chapter, which precedes the catalogue section, to once again demonstrate the versatility of Michaelina Wautier, and to draw attention to the practical side of the production of paintings.

 Photographic details from the paintings are used to illustrate how the impression of light and materiality is achieved in the paintings through the use of paint.
 It also becomes clear that Wautier's style is eclectic.
 However, although her work is influenced by many artists and their styles, from Philippe de Champaigne, to Rubens and Ribera, the very essence of her own paintings, the emotionality of her figures always remains, just as the specific painterly style which is so obvious within her paintings.
-It is this specific handling of paint which makes looking at her pictures a great visual experience.
+It is this specific handling of paint that makes looking at her pictures a great visual experience.
 The painterly quality of the paintings can also be seen in the catalogue's illustrations.
 At the same time, the illustrations are integrated into the text in the sense of a visual argumentation.
 Paul van Calster, who was responsible for the graphic design of the book, succeeded in making this clear in the book's design and the arrangement of its images.

 The last and most extensive part is the catalogue, which makes up almost half of the book.
 It not only illustrates Wautier's few dozen or so paintings, but also places the works in the period's historical context.
 Michaelina's paintings are not only compared to those of her brother, but also to those of Jacob van Oost I, Michael Sweerts and Philippe de Champaigne.
 In addition, early modern women's lives are vividly illustrated in pictures, books and documents.
 It is a special merit of the exhibition organizers to have also taken into account the material tradition of historical sources, which is exemplified in the account book of the Brussels dance master Adam-Pierre de la Grené (cat.
 40), who, according to his notes, bought a 'Bacchus' by 'Mademoiselle Wautier' for 15 guilders, on 17 January 1650.
 It would go too far to summarise the new insights gained from this exhibition and book project.
-The book is the first monograph of the long neglected artist Michaelina Wautier, and constitutes the basis for further research.
+The book is the first monograph of the long-neglected artist Michaelina Wautier, and constitutes the basis for further research.
 It is not only an important contribution to the history of early modern women, but also an important contribution to the history of Flemish art, which from now on, can no longer be told without a reference to the painter Michaelina Wautier.

 1 Another good example is the exhibition 'Women: Art & power: Three women from the House of Habsburg', Ambrass Castle, Innsbruck, 14 June-6 September 2018.